Jack Greenwood (soccer)

-Jack Greenwood (born 4 August 1999) is an Australian professional footballer who plays as a goalkeeper for National Premier Leagues NSW club Manly United.
+Jack Greenwood (born 4 August 1999) is an Australian former professional footballer who played as a goalkeeper for National Premier Leagues NSW club Manly United.

 Career

 Western Sydney Wanderers

 Raised in Cherrybrook, New South Wales, Greenwood played for Spirit FC and APIA Leichhardt in their junior squads, before signing for Western Sydney Wanderers in 2018.
 Greenwood was called-up to the first-team amid a squad crisis after Vedran Janjetović, Nicholas Suman, and Danijel Nizic were ruled out with injuries.
 He made his A-League debut at Central Coast Stadium on 20 April 2019 in a 3–1 defeat to Central Coast Mariners.
 Greenwood featured in the next match a week later, facing another 1–0 defeat away against Melbourne Victory.

 During the COVID-19 pandemic in Australia, Greenwood departed Western Sydney Wanderers and later returned to NWS Spirit.